niknak1379/ObsidianNotes/content/Backend/Security/Security.md

 browser sends client hello to the server
 Server sends a hello back and a certificate including a public key back to the browser Public key is used in **Asymmetric Encryption**. ( data encrypted by the pubic key can only be decrypted by the private key).
-Key exchange: shared encryption key to encrypt data (assymetric encription) but computationaly
+Key exchange: shared encryption key to encrypt data (asymmetric encryption) but computational expensive so not used for large amounts of data.